 - Hot sauce or Sriracha

-What ingredients can I add to potato salad?
+What ingredients can I add to this potato salad without mayo?

 Any of the below are a delicious addition to this mayonnaise free salad with potatoes!